 I have a strange relationship with religion.
-I grew up in Christchurch, a city in New Zealand in the 1960’s.
+I grew up in Christchurch, a city in New Zealand in the 1960’s and 70's.
 A place that was still very much English in its outlook in many ways.
 The default religion was the Church of England.
 It permeated everything, schools, social life, sport, even employment.
 The “Christchurch Cathedral” was C of E and dominated the city's main square.

 I had some of my first exposure to art via my local church’s Sunday School.
 There were prints on the wall, and books that we read with reproductions of what I now know as iconic works from the Western canon.
 Alongside modern cartoon style work aimed at us “youngsters”.